varopago/varopago-ruby/README.md

 - *subscriptions*
 - *transfers*

-Each rest resource exposed in the rest *Openpay api* is represented by a class in this ruby API, being **OpenpayResource** the base class.
+Each rest resource exposed in the rest *Varopago api* is represented by a class in this ruby API, being **VaropagoResource** the base class.

 ### Implementation
  Each resource depending of its structure and available methods, will have one or more of the methods described under the methods subsection.
  Below a short description about the implementation high level details.
-For detailed documentation take a look a the openpay api documentation.
+For detailed documentation take a look a the varopago api documentation.

 #### Arguments